 The scripture that has been the driving vision of the BPEA ministry is Canada’s motto, Psalm 72:8 - “He shall have dominion from sea to sea, and from the river to the ends of the earth.”
 During his more than five decades of evangelistic ministry, Bill has taken Healing and Hope “from sea to sea” in Canada and abroad.
 He established and led churches, hosted weekly and daily television ministry, and authored several books and publications.
-At “the ends of the earth,” in both the Canadian and Russian Arctic, he and his teams took the Gospel where the name of Jesus had never been heard, mentored leaders and spearheaded the funding and establishment of native churches.
+At “the ends of the earth,” in both the Canadian and Russian Arctic, he and his teams took the Gospel where the name of Jesus had never been heard, mentored leaders, and spearheaded the funding and establishment of native churches.
 Although he has passed the baton of leadership of BPEA to Steven Carleton, he continues to accept invitations to minister in Hope and Healing services, Conferences, and Christian events.

 Bill and his wife Gwen are parents to four adult married children, twelve grandchildren, and eight great-grandchildren.